 Castletownbere Sewerage Scheme

-- Water quality in Bantry Bay will improve significantly
+- Improved water quality in Bantry Bay.

-- Construction of 750m of new sewer pipelines and 1,700m of rising mains to transport untreated wastewater to the proposed new wastewater treatment plant
+- Construction of 750m of new sewer pipelines and 1,700m of rising mains to transport untreated wastewater to the proposed new wastewater treatment plant.

 What are the next steps?

 Works on the project completed in late 2022.